2019 Washington Nationals postseason: Game 3, October 14

 The Nationals had a big lead by the time Strasburg left the game.
 Flaherty allowed only a walk in his first two innings of work, but the Nationals′ offense struck in the third inning.
 After center fielder Victor Robles – making his first appearance since injuring his hamstring in Game 2 of the division series – led off with a single and advanced to second on a Strasburg sacrifice bunt, right fielder Adam Eaton hit a two-out single that drove in Robles.
 Third baseman Anthony Rendon followed with a double that scored Eaton all the way from first base.
 After Soto walked, second baseman Howie Kendrick doubled, scoring Rendon and Soto, and the third inning ended with Washington ahead 4–0.
 Flaherty left the game after the fourth inning, giving up five hits and two walks on 78 pitches, striking out six.
 The four runs he allowed were the most since July 2.

 Washington added to its lead in the fifth inning.
 Facing St. Louis reliever Tyler Webb, Rendon singled with one out.
 With two outs, John Brebbia relieved Webb and faced Kendrick, who doubled again, driving in Rendon.
 First baseman Ryan Zimmerman followed immediately with another double that scored Kendrick, and Washington led 6–0.
 In the bottom of the sixth inning, Robles led off with a homer off Brebbia that extended the lead to 7–0.
 With the score at 7–1 in the top of the seventh inning, Kendrick hit a two-out double off reliever Daniel Ponce de Leon, and Zimmerman followed with a single that scored Kendrick, giving the Nationals an 8–1 lead.
 By the time the inning was over, Kendrick had driven in eight runs in four games.
 During Game 3, he also became only the fourth player to hit three doubles in a League Championship Series game.

 Ponce de Leon allowed only one more base runner when he walked shortstop Trea Turner in the eighth inning, but Fernando Rodney and Tanner Rainey pitched perfect eighth and ninth innings, respectively, and Washington came away with an 8–1 victory.
 The Nationals had scored seven of their runs with two outs.
 Strasburg got the win, and his evening ended with him having gone 3–0 in the 2019 postseason with a 1.64 ERA, 33 strikeouts, and one walk in 22 innings of work; his win total for the regular season and postseason combined reached 21.
 Washington's starting pitchers had limited St. Louis to two runs and 11 hits and posted an ERA of 0.00 during the first three games of the series, giving up three walks and striking out 28 Cardinals in 21 2/3 innings pitched.
 Winners of 15 of their last 17 games, the Nationals took a 3–0 lead in the series and had a chance to clinch a berth in the 2019 World Series the following evening.

+Monday, October 14, 2019 7:38 p.m.
+EDT at Nationals Park in Washington, D.C.